Available 24h

 Call and order by phone:

-+ 48 660 777 937 +48 577 036 777 Messenger WhatsApp
++ 48 660 777 937+48 577 036 777MessengerWhatsApp

 Description

 Giacomo Boselli Maiolica Albarello with Rocchetto shape, front cartouche with inscription Ung.
 Camphor tree, Savona 18th century.
 The cartouche, like the background of the entire vase, has a berrettino-colored background, that is blue and white, typical for apothecary vases, with shading in Sienese yellow.
-The albarello by Jacques Boselli (1744–1808) dates from the late 18th century.
+The Albarello by Jacques Boselli (1744–1808) dates from the late 18th century.
 It features a neck with a rolled opening, a narrowing cylindrical base, a baluster-shaped body decorated with flying birds, a castle in the background, and a female figure between two trees.

-Original Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
-It features significant similarities and references to Roman and Greek ornamentation.
+Original Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details